hardikp-98/EcomEngine/Readme.md

 ---
 # ECOM API Engine

 Welcome to the ECOM API Engine README.
-Follow these steps to set up and run the ECOM API engine on your local machine.
+Follow these steps to set up and run the ECOM API engine with sequelize db on your local machine.

 ## Installation